 Since the Prime Minister's letter of 10 September was an unconditional invitation as required by s 99(5) coupled with information or a warning, there is no difficulty in construing the plaintiff's response as an unconditional acceptance.
-His letter, also dated 10 September, is attached as Appendix B. His statement that the FLP's participation would be in accordance with the Constitution added nothing since its participation would necessarily have to be in accordance with the Constitution.
-The Korolevu Declaration is a political compact and neither the first respondent nor his party were signatories.
+His letter, also dated 10 September, is attached as App B. His statement that the FLP's participation would be in accordance with the Constitution added nothing since its participation would necessarily have to be in accordance with the 10 Constitution.
+The Korolevu Declaration is a political compact and neither the 1st Respondent nor his party were signatories.
 The letter stated it was an acceptance of the Prime Minister's invitation, but like the Prime Minister's letter, it went on to give additional information.
 As with the Prime Minister's letter however this did not make the letter conditional.
-The plaintiff's reply did not ask the Prime Minister to agree to anything.
+The Plaintiff's reply did not ask